gnuradio/hugo-website/content/grcon/grcon21/submit.md

 (PDF) after the conference.
 Real-world results using GNU Radio and hardware will be favored over simulation-only work.

-Talks will be recorded and published on the GNU Radio YouTube channel after the conference.
+Talks will be live-streamed, as well as recorded and published on the GNU Radio YouTube channel after the conference.

 **Papers** can be submitted with or without a talk.
 Authors are encouraged to